Woman With Handgun Seized At Konica-Minolta HQ Off Route 17

-Ramsey police quickly defused an anxious situation when they seized a woman with a handgun at the Konica Minolta headquarters just off Route 17, authorities said.
+Ramsey police quickly defused an anxious situation when they seized a woman with a loaded gun at the Konica Minolta headquarters just off Route 17, authorities said.

 The facility on Williams Drive briefly went into a shelter-in-place as officers responded to a report of a suspicious person with a firearm on the grounds shortly before 3 p.m.
 Wednesday, March 15, Detective Jaclyn Sabatelli said.